Cirieno/ahk-desktop-helper/README.md

 Use the mousewheel to change volume anywhere over the system icons and date/time part of the taskbar.

-`step=3` The increment by which the volume will change
+`step=3` The increment by which the volume will change.